 - Close the print results window by selecting the close button in the top right hand corner of the window.
-It can be re-displayed by selecting the 'Show results' menu item from context menu of the PRW utility. - Use the maximise button to increase the size of the graphics window.
+It can be re-displayed by selecting the 'Show results' menu item from context menu of the PRW utility.

 Spectral Response Analysis